 Here is an example of one such tool, called the Strategic Growth Blueprint:

 As illustrated, this is a business development model designed to assist businesses with the strategic development and growth process.

-5. Blended performance coaching and training
+4. Blended performance coaching model

 Where do you find a good business and executive coach?
 That’s a challenge because the fact is, excellent coaches are few and far between.
 Put another way, there are a lot of unqualified, poorly skilled and inexperienced people calling themselves coaches.